masongrizchel/masongrizchel.github.io/index.md

 <center><img src="./assets/img/thinker.jpg" width="75%"></center>
 <br />

 <justify> I'm sharing more of my professional and academic background on this website.
 I will also showcase some of the work I have been doing and am currently working on, including my educational and professional endeavors.
-Please join me on this journey (by joining my bi-monthly newsletters) and regular blog postings via Ko-fi, and feel free to contact me with any questions or comments.
+Please join me on this journey by following my regular blog posts on Ko-fi, and feel free to contact me with any questions.
 You can find all my social media links below my profile picture. </justify>
 <br />

 <center> My initial measurement procedures (attempts only) </center>